 I am Cherlyn Marshall.

-I have been on the board for Doing Good as the Secretary for almost a year.
+I have been on the board for Doing Good as the Secretary for about a year.
 I live in Nashville with my 4 year old, spoiled Pitbull, Zeus.

 Board Member, New Revenue Streams